Quansight/Quansight-website/apps/labs/posts/sparse-array-ecosystem.md

 The main pain points for this set of libraries are twofold:

 1. They only support 2-D arrays or matrices.
 2. Most of the existing work only exists for the old, deprecated `np.matrix` interface.
-SciPy is trying to move away from that, but progress there is slow.
+SciPy has recently, however, begun work to migrate away from `np.matrix`.

 #### `torch.sparse`